jpz4085/BCD-SYS/README.md

 - Any existing osloader objects for a Windows volume are replaced and not merged.
 - The system BCD-Template is ignored and a Windows10/11 equivalent is used.
 - The clean option will delete the existing configuration and create entries in new stores.
-- The boot files will be copied to a system partition on either the same or the first disk.
+- The boot files will be copied by default to a system partition on the Windows device, the
+  current root device, or the first disk listed by the system if different from the previous.
 - When specifying a virtual hard disk the script will present a list of partitions contained
   in the file.
 Enter the device name of the volume which contains the Windows image.
 - The position of the WBM entry in the UEFI boot order will be preserved when updating